-Kimberly’s earlier days saw her graduating top of her class from the United States Air Force Academy with a double major in Mathematics & Operations Research.
+Kimberly’s earlier years saw her excel academically, graduating at the top of her class from the United States Air Force Academy.
+There, she pursued a dual major in Mathematics and Operations Research.

-When stationed at Pearl Harbor as a Captain in the Air Force with a highly coveted Top Secret security clearance and working directly for the Pacific’s 3-star General running intelligence models, she won the 2013 Richard H. Barchi Prize for her work in “Analytics on Improving Integrated Air & Missile Defense in the Pacific Area of Responsibility.”
+Her contributions earned her the 2013 Richard H. Barchi Prize for her advancements in “Analytics on Improving Integrated Air & Missile Defense in the Pacific Area of Responsibility.”

 Matthew Kochmann // Transcend

-In an attempt to integrate a more accepting approach, he turned to nature… Matthew found solace and inspiration in the central tenets of the American Transcendentalism movement forged by Emerson along with the ancient Vedic philosophies of India: that all living things are interconnected, even after death.
+In an endeavor to weave together a more accepting perspective, he turned his gaze towards the natural world.
+Within it, Matthew discovered solace and inspiration, drawing from the core principles of the American Transcendentalism movement pioneered by Emerson and the ancient Vedic philosophies of India.

-With a Landscape Architecture degree from Cornell University, a track record of success as a serial entrepreneur, and experience as a land developer, it’s only natural that Matthew is bringing Tree Burial into existence.
+Equipped with a Landscape Architecture degree earned at Cornell University, a track record marked by entrepreneurial triumphs, and hands-on experience as a land developer, it’s a natural progression for Matthew to spearhead the Tree Burial initiative.